foerdebaumarkt/fb-sw-click-collect/docs/click_collect_flow_plan.md

   - Configure the staff email action to resolve recipients dynamically via Twig/expression, including fallbacks.
   - Seed the pickup-reminder mail template/type if it does not already exist so the flow can reference deterministic IDs.
   - Provision a second flow (`state_enter.order_delivery.state.ready`) that immediately sends the ready-for-pickup template with a single mail action.
-  - Provision a third flow (`foerde.click_collect.pickup_reminder`) that simply sends the pickup-reminder template when the event fires.
+  - Provision a third flow (`fb.click_collect.pickup_reminder`) that simply sends the pickup-reminder template when the event fires.
 - [x] **Deactivate the stock confirmation flow** in the same migration (set `active = 0` on the core `Order placed` flow) to avoid duplicate customer mails.
 - [ ] **Testing**:
   - Integration test asserting the new flow exists and the stock flow is disabled after plugin install/activate.